JCWoodworker/Woodworkers-Companion/README.md

   - **Per Board Foot**: Calculate based on volume (thickness × width × length)
   - **Linear**: Calculate based on length only (great for trim, molding, etc.)
 - **Individual Board Pricing**: Each board can have its own price and pricing type
+- **Wood Species Tracking**: Optional field to track wood type for each board
+  - Type custom species or select from 21 common hardwoods
+  - Alphabetically sorted list (Ash to Zebrawood)
+  - Species persists across board entries for convenience
+  - Displayed in board list and order history
-- **Price Persistence**: Price persists across board entries until changed
+- **Price Persistence**: Price and wood species persist across board entries until changed
 - **Multiple Board Management**: Add different boards with different prices to calculate total project cost
-- **Edit Individual Boards**: Tap any board in the list to edit its dimensions, quantity, price, or pricing type
+- **Edit Individual Boards**: Tap any board in the list to edit its dimensions, quantity, price, pricing type, or wood species
 - **Running Totals**: Automatically calculates total board feet and total cost
 - **Order History**: Save and manage multiple orders with full history
   - Auto-save on export